 All references must be complete and accurate.

-All authors must be cited and there should be no use of the phrase et al (the term “et al.” should be in italics).
+All authors must be cited and there should be no use of the phrase et al.

 Online citations should include the date of access.